terminological/google-docs-mendeley/README.md

 It is provided as is and with no warranty.
 It is ALPHA QUALITY and whilst every effort been made, you use it at your own risk.
 You should always be able to undo changes this app makes to your document, or revert to earlier versions.

+The goal is to be good enough to get some basic references in your google doc before exporting it to latex to format it properly.

 ## FAQ

-Non so far... update this document and send me a pull request.
+None so far... update this document and send me a pull request.

 ## Known issues / limitations

 * Rendering of the citations only works effectively for journal article metadata.
-Other types of citation will not produce ideal results.
+Other types of citation (e.g. book, report etc.) will not produce ideal results.
-* in text citation styling in terms of order and format is mot perfect
+* in text citation styling is not perfect.
+Order and format of the citation is defined only on insertion order, and citation ranges are not supported.
-* Only a single non-standard citation style is supported and a raw latex style
+* Only a single non-standard citation style is supported and a raw latex style for export.
 * The plugin can only see citations within a mendeley folder.
-* The citations are not sensible ordered in the sidebar
+* The citations are not sensibly ordered in the sidebar.
 * The bibliography placement defaults to the end of the document.
-It sometimes duplicates the bibliography if it has been moved requiring manual intervention.
+It sometimes duplicates the bibliography, if it has been moved.
+If this happens the spare one can be deleted manually.
 * It doesn't seem possible to deep link to a mendeley web page for the article.

 ## Future development

+* Sort references in sidebar by author last name then date.
-* Highest priority to add "export as Latex" function - will require google drive access and export document content plus image blobs to a google docs folder for import into e.g. overleaf
+* Highest priority to add "export as Latex" function - will require google drive access and export document content, including tables, citations, plus image blobs to a google docs folder for import into e.g. overleaf where formatting can be done properly.
+Probably will not include equations.
-* See which references are cited in the sidebar, or more importantly which ones have not been
+* Be able to see which references are cited in the sidebar, or more importantly which ones have not been.

 ![example usage](/MendeleyCitation.png)